-If you try to book a reservation for two people at Taneda Sushi In Kaiseki, the only slot available is probably at 9pm two months from now.
-Refresh your search for just one person and all of a sudden you can get in next week.
+If you try to book a reservation for two people at Taneda Sushi In Kaiseki, you'll notice that absolutely no time slots are available, even 60 days in advance.
+Refresh your search for just one person and, much like us, you'll probably have better luck.
 Having a solo meal here is anything but a bummer though.
 Just like running a marathon or traveling to another country, you can enjoy this 25-course sushi and kaiseki meal all by yourself and still have an incredible experience.

 Located in the back of a two-story indoor mall on Capitol Hill, Taneda is one of the best-value omakase experiences in Seattle.
 At the other well-known omakase spots, you’ll pay at least $250 for around 30 courses.
-At Taneda, it costs around $125 for a substantial meal of 25 courses, served by the chef himself.
-There are only a handful of places you can have this kind of experience in town, like Sushi Kashiba and Shiro’s, but you have to wait in crazy long lines and the atmosphere feels very serious and not as laid-back as the one at Taneda.
+At Taneda, it costs around $180 for a substantial meal of 25 courses, served by the chef himself.
+There are only a handful of places you can have this kind of experience in town, like Sushi Kashiba, but you have to wait in very long lines, and the atmosphere feels very serious and not as laid-back as the one at Taneda.

 The nine-seat dining room is relatively quiet, but throughout your meal you’ll hear things that will immediately grab your attention.
 There’s the hiss of the blowtorch as the chef sears tuna cheeks, knives chopping salted flounder on wooden cutting boards, and the occasional loud, hollow clap that the chef makes with his hands just before serving a sushi course.
 When he does this, it feels similar to how a conductor taps his baton on a music stand to alert the orchestra that it’s go time.
 And for you, it’s a fun reminder that you’re about to have some excellent snapper placed in front of you, or receive a grilled eel nigiri directly in your open hand.